-- [g] Personnel who are employed beyond the basic nine (9) month contract period and who qualify for sick leave shall be entitled to one additional day of sick leave for each additional month worked inclusive of vacation days. - Only extended contacts with continuous service within any given month which can be evaluated to equal onehalf month or more of a regular school year service shall apply.
-In no case would this include evening classes, hourly rate employees, workshops or inservice programs. - (ii) Such evaluation shall be at the discretion of the Superintendent of Schools. - [h] Upon retirement, eligible employees may convert accumulated sick leave as specified in the Retirement Incentives provision under section 4.6.3.
-In the event of the death of an employee eligible for the Retirement Incentives, the employee's designated beneficiary shall be paid a sum equal to twenty-one and one-half percent (21.5%) of the value of the employee's accumulated sick leave based upon the employee's position on the salary schedule. - 4.4.3.
-Catastrophic Sick Leave Bank - The District will establish and manage a catastrophic sick leave [a] bank from which eligible educators may draw leave under the conditions and restrictions outlined below.
+4.4.3.
+Catastrophic Sick Leave Bank

+[a] The District will establish and manage a catastrophic sick leave bank from which eligible educators may draw leave under the conditions and restrictions outlined below.
 Teachers who wish to participate in the catastrophic sick leave bank program shall be required to contribute one (1) day of their available sick leave to the bank.
-This contribution must be made each year during the insurance open enrollment period, as designated by the District, by completing and submitting the appropriate form to the Human Resources Department.
-If the bank has a substantial balance of days remaining at the end of the academic year, the Association and District may agree to suspend the contribution requirement for one year.
-Any educator who did not previously participate in the bank but who desires to participate during the noncontribution year will be required to donate one (1) day to initiate eligibility by submitting the appropriate form to the Human Resources Department during the insurance open enrollment period, as designated by the District. - [b] Only educators who have contributed to the bank and who have depleted their sick leave and personal leave balances shall be eligible to receive consideration for sick leave from the bank. - [c] All requests for sick leave from the bank must be in writing and must be addressed to the Human Resources Director.
+This contribution must be made each year during the insurance open enrollment period, as designated by the District,.

+If the bank has a substantial balance of days remaining at the end of the academic year, the Association and District may agree to suspend the contribution requirement for the following year.

+Any educator who did not previously participate in the bank but who desires to participate during the non-contribution year will be required to donate one (1) day of sick leave through the District's electronic open enrollment process during the insurance open enrollment period, as designated by the District.

+- [b] Only educators who have contributed to the bank and who have depleted their sick leave and personal leave balances shall be eligible to receive consideration for sick-leave from the bank. - [c] All requests for sick-leave from the bank must be in writing and must be addressed to the Human Resources Director or designee.
 Requests may be submitted and approved any time after the required sick leave has been contributed.
-The requests must include the reasons for the request, written verification from the attending physician indicating the nature and severity of the illness or health problem along with the projected recovery date, and the number of sick leave days requested. - [d] Only severe, extended illness and catastrophic medical problems of an employee or immediate family member will be considered for leave withdrawals from the bank.
+The requests must include the reasons for the request, written verification from the attending physician indicating the nature and severity of the illness or health problem along with the projected recovery date, and the number of sick leave days requested.
+Requests for leave for the purpose of bereavement do not require physician documentation, although other documentation (i.e., an obituary) may be requested. - [d] Only severe, extended illness and catastrophic medical problems of an employee or immediate family member, as well as bereavement leave taken due to the death of a parent, spouse, or child shall be considered for leave withdrawals from the bank.
 Illness or medical problems of a short-term nature shall not be considered.
-Life-threatening illness or severe accidents requiring extended recovery periods will be given first priority.
+Lifethreatening illness or severe accidents requiring extended recovery periods will be given first priority.